Crafting

 • A broken Angle Swallower

-Note: Some materials may be considered heretical to even hold, so discretion is advised when players search for or advertise components in public spaces.
+Note: Some materials may be considered heretical to even hold, so discretion is advised when players search for or advertise materials in public spaces.

 DC Range